 - 1 teaspoon sea salt

-- 3 eggs, ambient temperature
+- 3 eggs ambient temperature

-- 1 egg yolk, ambient temperature
+- 1 egg yolk room temperature

-- 1/2 cup whole milk, ambient temperature
+- 1/2 cup whole milk room temperature

 - 1 teaspoon vanilla extract

-- 10 Tbsp. unsalted butter, ambient temperature
+- 10 Tbsp. unsalted butter room temperature

 Dark Chocolate Spread